vachan-maker/til/src/thinkpad/updating-bios.md

 5. Extract the bootable image from the ISO:

     `./geteltorito.pl -o bios.img iso_file.iso`
-6. Copy the image into your USB stick by dd utility

-    `sudo dd if=bios.img of=/dev/sdb`
-<div class = "warning">The above command will delete everything in your USB Drive.
+<div class = "warning">The below command will delete everything in your USB Drive.
 Make sure you don't have any important files in it</div>
 <div class = "warning"> When copying the image in your USB stick, make sure you have chosen the correct device</div>
+6. Copy the image into your USB stick by dd utility

+    sudo dd if=bios.img of=/dev/sdb
 You now have a bootable USB drive.

 **Secure boot must be disabled it for the computer to boot the USB drive**